jorge-leon/femto/docs/flisp.md

 Currently embedding can only be done by extending the build system.
 Application specific binary Lisp extensions are stored in separated C files and the interface code is conditionally included into the `lisp.c` file.
-Two extensions are provided: the Femto extension which provides the editor functionality and the file extension which provides access to the low level stream I/O functions and adds some more.
+Three extensions are provided: the Femto extension which provides the editor functionality, the file extension which provides access to the low level stream I/O functions and others and the double extensions which provides double float arithmetic.

 *fLisp* exposes the following public interface functions: